This page describes how to configure elements of your project to integrate with Git for version control.

 - Code Quality: Determines whether to require developers to successfully run the LookML Validator on the project before committing any changes to the project.
 Code Quality has the following options:

 - Require fixing errors and warnings before committing: Looker developers can commit changes only after successfully running the LookML Validator and resolving all errors and warnings.
 This is the recommended setting.

 - Only require fixing errors before committing: Looker developers can commit changes only after successfully running the LookML Validator and resolving all errors.
 Developers can commit changes when warnings exist.
-While not recommended, this option can be useful, for example, if new warnings are introduced to working LookML after a Looker upgrade.
+While not recommended, this option can be useful, for example, if new warnings are introduced to working LookML after a Looker update.

 - Allow committing broken code: Looker developers can commit changes without running the LookML Validator and regardless of whether errors or warnings exist in the LookML.
 This option is not recommended as it can result in LookML that doesn’t function or that produces erroneous results.

 - Require data tests to pass before deploying this project to production: Requires developers to run data tests before deploying any changes.
 If the data tests pass, the IDE will allow the developer to deploy changes to production.
 See the

 testdocumentation page for information on setting up data tests in your LookML project.
 See the Using Version Control and Deploying documentation page for information on running data tests on your project.

 - Git Integration: The levels of integration with your Git provider.
 See Git Integration Options for details.